ssl-hep/ServiceX_frontend/README.md

 #### Deleting Files from the local Data Cache

+It is not recommended to alter the cache.
+The software expects the cache to be in a certain state, and radomly altering it can lead to unexpected effects.

 Besides telling the `servicex` library to ignore the cache in the above ways, you can also delete files from the local cache.
 The local cache directory is split up into sub-directories.
 Deleting files from each of the directories: